Amanda M. Koltz

 The Arctic is warming faster than any other biome on the planet.
 The dramatic environmental changes occurring there provide opportunities to understand species, community, and ecosystem responses to environmental change.
 Understanding these responses is critically important not just for the Arctic but also globally, because the Arctic stores nearly half of the global pool of soil organic carbon.
 In particular, arctic warming could increase microbially-mediated decomposition of the vast amounts of carbon stored in permafrost soils.
 Increased decomposition would result in higher levels of atmospheric carbon dioxide and methane, which are heat-trapping pollutant gases that endanger public health and welfare, and potentially create positive feedbacks to climate change.
 Decomposition rates are strongly determined by microbial community composition, and consequently, many studies have addressed the effects of climate change in the Arctic by focusing on microbial responses to warmer temperatures and greater resource availability (e.g. due to deeper permafrost thaw).
 Although we know that the composition and activity of the microbial community can be modified by micro- and macro- invertebrates in the soil, and that soil invertebrates themselves are regulated by generalist predators like spiders, it's unclear how microbial responses to warming in the arctic are affected by the broader food web.

 Generalist-feeding spiders are among the most abundant predators globally.
 Their activity can indirectly influence decomposition rates, nutrient cycling, and the composition, diversity, and productivity of plant communities in temperate ecosystems.
-Potential shifts in spider population densities or feeding ecology as a result of climate change could have far-reaching consequences for community dynamics and ecosystem processes in the Arctic as well.
+Potential shifts in spider population densities or feeding ecology as a result of climate change could have far-reaching consequences for community dynamics and ecosystem processes.

 To better predict when and where animal impacts are changing, we need to understand their responses to environmental change.
 This is a challenge, because animal responses reflect both reactions to changing abiotic conditions and interactions with other species.
-In some cases, there may not even be consistency in responses among closely related groups at the same location, which limits our ability to generalize across groups (see our recent paper from Zackenberg, Greenland on this topic: Høye et al. 2021 PNAS).
+In some cases, there may not even be consistency in responses among closely related groups at the same location, which limits our ability to generalize across groups (recent papers on this topic: Koltz et al. 2022, Høye et al. 2021).

-Moreover, there is a general lack of data on the abundance, distribution, and diversity for many groups across the Arctic (Gillespie et al. 2020 Ambio), even for groups like mosquitoes and other biting insects that have clear, negative impacts on people and wildlife (Koltz and Culler 2021 COIS).
+There is also a general lack of data on the abundance, distribution, and diversity for many groups across the Arctic (Gillespie et al. 2020), even for groups like mosquitoes and other biting insects that negatively impact the health and well-being of people and wildlife (Koltz and Culler 2021).

 Wolf spiders as a model system